-References to "total shipments" refer to shipments to third parties of aluminum rolled products as well as ingot shipments, and references to "aluminum rolled products shipments" or "shipments" on not include ingot shipments.
+References to "total shipments" refer to shipments to third parties of aluminum rolled products as well as ingot shipments, and references to "aluminum rolled products shipments" or "shipments" do not include ingot shipments.
 All tonnages are stated in metric tonnes.
 One metric tonne is equivalent to 2,204.6 pounds.
 One kilotonne (kt) is 1,000 metric tonnes.
 One MMBtu is the equivalent of one decatherm, or one million British Thermal Units.
-The term "aluminum rolled products" is synonymous with terms "flat rolled products" and "FRP" commonly used by manufacturers and third party analysts in our industry.
-References to "aluminum rolled products" is synonymous with terms "flat rolled products" and "FRP" commonly used by manufacturers and third party analysts in our industry.
-References to "aluminum rolled products" one states of America.
+The term "aluminum rolled products" is synonymous with the terms "flat rolled products" and "FRP" commonly used by manufacturers and third party analysts in our industry.
+References to "\$," "dollars," "United States dollars," "U.S. dollars" or "U.S. \$" refer to the lawful currency of the United States of America.

 We were acquired by Hindalco through its indirect wholly-owned subsidiary on May 15, 2007.
 Due to the impact of push down accounting, our consolidated financial statements separate the company's presentation into two distinct periods to indicate the application of two different bases of accounting between the periods presented.
 We refer to the company prior to the Hindalco acquisition (through May 15, 2007) as the "Predecessor," and we refer to the company after the Hindalco acquisition (beginning on May 16, 2007) as the "Successor."
 In addition, in June 2007, we changed our fiscal year-end from December 31 to March 31 and filed a Transition Report on Form 10-Q for the three-month period ended March 31, 2007.
 Accordingly, in this prospectus, references to our "fiscal years" mean a year ended December 31 for 2004 through 2006, and March 31 for 2009.
 For comparability purposes, references to the fiscal periods ending in 2007 and 2008 refer to the twelve months ended March 31, 2007 (which are derived from our unaudited condensed consolidated financial statements for the three-month period ended March 31, 2007 and the nine-month period ended December 31, 2006) and the twelve-month period ended March 31, 2008 (which are derived by combining the results of operations for the period ended May 15, 2007 of the Predecessor with the period ended March 31, 2008 of the Successor).
-The combined results of operations are non-GAAP financial measures, do not include any proforma assumptions or adjustments and should not be used in isolation or substitution of the Predecessor's and the Successor's we include a reconciliation of our combined results in "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The combined results of operations are non-GAAP financial measures, do not include any pro forma assumptions or adjustments and should not be used in isolation or substitution of the Predecessor's and the Successor's results.
+We include a reconciliation of our combined results in "Management's Discussion and Analysis of Financial Condition and Results of Operations."